How to decide on a domain name

 2. Hyphens and numbers

 It is best to avoid using hyphens and numbers if at all possible because they have a tendency to cause confusion with any other variations of the domain name that may exist.
-For example if you were to register the domain name ‘your-businessname.com’ when verbally conveying your domain name to somebody you would have to eplicitly say “your hyphen businessname.com” to avoid confusion with the more straightforward ‘yourbusinessname.com’.
+For example if you were to register the domain name ‘your-businessname.com’ when verbally conveying your domain name to somebody you would have to explicitly say “your hyphen businessname.com” to avoid confusion with the more straightforward ‘yourbusinessname.com’.
 With a number you’ll constantly have to explain whether it’s spelt out using letters, or is simply the actual number!
-After a while it’ll get tedious and you may well regret your choice.
+After a while it’ll get tedious, and you may well regret your choice.

 3. Keywords in the domain name

 A keyword is a word that relates directly to the product or service being marketed.
 An example of a domain name using keywords would be great-washing-machines.com.
 Keyword domain names often use hyphens to separate the keywords.
 This type of domain is known in the industry as an Exact Match Domain (EMD).
 Many years ago they were a popular way of driving traffic to a website.
 These days Google and other search engines consider the practice to be ‘spammy’, and will penalise websites that use them.
 Google weeds out these sites in favour of those that are well branded and informative.
 Of course, from a marketing point of view this type of domain ‘does exactly what it says on the tin’, but beware it may well be considered spam which will negatively impact upon your ranking with Google.
-It is wiser to create a strongly branded website full with useful content for your visitors if you want to be seen as a trustworthy, legitimate, and get well placed in the search engines.
+It is wiser to create a strongly branded website full of useful content for your visitors if you want to be seen as a trustworthy, legitimate, and get well-placed in the search engines.

 4. The domain name extension